shariqshah/symmetry/README.md

 	* Fix README to conform with markdown syntax
 	* Added video driver selection to make game launch under wayland or x11 on linux.
 	* Separate game code into a dynamical library that can be reloaded at runtime.
+	* Move game, common and game library related code into separate folders.
+	* Fixed game crashing on exit after game library has been reloaded more than once.
+	* Made game compile and run under windows with visual studio 2017 using GENie